skyportal/kowalski/readme.md

 (there is no need to re-create the pull request, it will automatically track modifications to your branch).

 5. Sometimes, while you were working on your feature, the `master` branch is updated with new commits, potentially resulting in conflicts with your feature branch.
-The are two ways to resolve this situation - merging and rebasing, please look [here](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) for a detailed discussion.
-While both ways are acceptable, since we are squashing commits from a PR before merging, we prefer the first option:
+To fix this, please merge in the latest `upstream/master` branch:

     ```shell script
-    git merge rewrite-contributor-guide upstream/main
+    git merge rewrite-contributor-guide upstream/master
     ```
 Developers may merge `master` into their branch as many times as they want to.